sensu/sensu-docs/content/sensu-go/5.16/guides/using-check-aggregates.md

   - linux
 ```

-So we have three separate checks that are monitoring our web application.
-However, if we wanted to view the webapp's health these three checks don't do the best job providing that insight.
-The checks are isolated from each other and each check alerts individually.
+Three separate checks are monitoring your web application.
+However, if you want view your webapp's health, these three checks don't do the best job of providing that insight.
+These checks are isolated from each other, and each check alerts individually.

-Instead, it makes more sense to have this group of checks be part of an aggregate--we might not care if a check on an individual host fails, but we certainly care if a large percentage of the checks are in a warning or critical state across a number of hosts.We can do this by adding a label to the checks:
+Instead, it makes more sense to configure this group of checks as an aggregate because you might not care if a check on an individual host fails, but you will certainly care if a large percentage of the checks are in a warning or critical state across a number of hosts.

+To turn these checks into an aggregate, add a label to each of them:

 ```yaml
 ---